rtfenter/Systems-of-Trust-Series/README.md

 - **greater platform extensibility**, because new features don’t break old ones

 These prototypes are not engineering artifacts — they are product tools that help teams see, reason about, and align on system truth before it becomes expensive to fix.

 ---

+## Product Architecture Philosophy

+Every system carries an implicit philosophy — a shape that determines what breaks, what drifts, and what stays coherent under pressure.

+My approach to product architecture is built on three principles:

+1. **Meaning is a first-class API**
+   Systems fail when teams stop agreeing on what things mean.
+   Product’s role is to preserve shared definitions across services, versions, and time.

+2. **Governance is design, not documentation**
+   Boundaries, contracts, invariants, and ownership rules are part of the product surface — not an afterthought or a Confluence page.

+3. **Trust scales when friction scales predictably**
+   Healthy systems bend without fracturing.
+   Architecture succeeds when exceptions, upgrades, and integrations behave the way teams expect.

+This series expresses that philosophy through tools, diagrams, and small artifacts that make invisible system behaviors visible.

+---